Trying to find a good home health aide (HHA) job description can be pretty difficult!

 Many times, however, patients will not be in an actual bed but be more comfortable in a chair, couch, etc. take direction, as always, from the Registered Nurse.

 Ensure that non-ambulatory patients are turned regularly, to ensure comfort and prevent bedsores

 Home health aides learn in training that bedsores are much easier to prevent than to treat and much time was spent on this – hopefully!

 A plan of action should be developed between the home health aide, RN and the patient – every circumstance is unique.

 Changing positions is key to preventing pressure sores.
 In general, changes should be frequent.
-Proper techniques must be learned by the home health aide.
+Proper techniques must be learned.

 Provide emotional support to patients and / or family members

 Home health aides help the patients with activities of daily living at home but they also provide valuable emotional support.